|

 Appears To Lower Cholesterol And Blood Sugar Levels, Aid Weight Loss -

-soy-based group lost slightly more weight in any given week, and displayed
+slightly more weight in any given week, and displayed lower serum

-lower serum cholesterol and LDL cholesterol levels.
-Soy intake also produced
+cholesterol and LDL cholesterol levels.
+Soy intake also produced small but

 -